-Plasma PCB Etching MachinesIn the past, manufacturers used concentrated acid for their etch process to remove copper from printed circuit boards.
-Many different chemicals were used to etch the copper boards, but all of these chemicals were harmful to the environment and dangerous to workers.
+Plasma PCB Etching MachinesIn the past, manufacturers used concentrated acid for their etch process and to clean drill holes in printed circuit boards.
+Many different chemicals were used to clean the holes, but all of these chemicals were harmful to the environment and dangerous to workers.

 Etching with ChemicalsChemical etching is the traditional method of creating circuit boards.
 An etch resist consisting of tin or tin and lead protects certain areas of the copper foil while the rest of the copper is etched away.